kaufmann-jan/octopix/README.md

 ## Contribution

 Contributions are welcome!
-This is a private project.
-Therefore time is the most limiting resource... :children_crossing:
+This is a private project, therefore time is the most limiting resource... :children_crossing:

 ## License